 If the Clearaudio Concept and Marantz TT-15S1 seem similar, that’s because the Marantz was built by Clearaudio to Marantz’s specifications.
 That means everything about the excellent build quality of the Marantz carries over to the Clearaudio Concept, so this this is a turntable that is as gorgeous as it sounds.

 In our tests of the Clearaudio Concept we didn't encounter any notable flaws.
+In our review, we wrote: "Clearaudio's combination of audio and aesthetic design has produced a winning combination here which we feel sure will both win converts and keep them devoted to the analogue cause."
 Yes, it’s expensive but you’re still getting a bargain in this price range.
 The included Clearaudio Concept moving-coil cartridge costs $1,000 by itself.
 Yep!

 Read our full Clearaudio Concept review

 Say hello to the budget-friendly Technics SL.
 This SL-1500C will only set you back £899 / $999 / AU$2499.
 It may not be the most affordable turntable on the market, but it's the first reborn Technics to really remind us of why we, and so many DJs, fell in love with the brand in the first place.

 User-friendly and as painless as possible, the SL-1500C stands on four hefty rubberized feet with a lot of articulation.
 A switchable phono stage proves useful along with a switchable auto-stop feature – we've gone into great detail about these in our extensive review.